Arts Major: Art History Option (B.A.)

 Major Requirements

-Students must complete a minimum of 10 courses (40 credits).
-The following courses are required:
+Students must complete a minimum of 10 courses (40 credits) for the major requirements, plus a capstone course as outlined below.

 ARTH 400Topics in Art History4